ChaDe1922/apis_sdks_libraries/.guides/content/Instructor-Notes-9675.md

 ## Learning Objectives
 Students Will Be Able To...
 1. Explain how libraries, SDKs, APIs, and frameworks are different, yet related
+1. Describe how an API works using the correct terminology
+1. Implement authentication for an API in python
+1. Implement a POST request for an API in python

 ## Outline of what to cover and suggested interactions
 **1.0 What are Libraries, SDKS, Frameworks and APIs?**